trevordeley/watsonForms/README.md

 # watsonForms
-Using Watson to analyze responses from a Google form.
+Using Watson to analyze responses from a Google form in a jupyter notebook.

 # Setup